aws/aws-sdk-php/docs/configuration.rst

 :Type: ``callable``

-A callable that accepts a signature version name (e.g., v4, s3), a service name, and region, and returns a ``Aws\Signature\SignatureInterface`` object.
+A callable that accepts a signature version name (e.g., v4, s3), a service name, and region, and returns a ``Aws\Signature\SignatureInterface`` object or ``NULL``.
 This provider is used to create signers utilized by the client.

+There are various functions provided by the SDK in the ``Aws\Signature\SignatureProvider`` class that can be used to create customized signature providers.

 signature_version